kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 In the previous example we specified a size in inches for the figure.
 We provide a method :meth:`maputils.FITSimage.get_figsize` to set the figure size in cm.
 Enter only the direction for which you want to set the size.
-The other size is calculated using the pixel aspect ratio.
+The other size is calculated using the pixel aspect ratio, but then it is not garanteed that all labels will fit.
 The method is used as follows:

 >>> fig = plt.figure(figsize=f.get_figsize(xsize=15, cm=True))

 Graticules